Natalia-1707/rsschool-cv/cv.md

 });
 ```
 ## Working experience
-2018-2022 - Account and Sales manager at Reed Exhibitions
+2018-2020 - Account and Sales manager at Reed Exhibitions

-2022 - present - Sales manager at Univibes Project
+2020-2023 - Sales manager at Univibes Project

+2023 - present - Manager in Austrian Institute